Karl Bernhard Zoeppritz

 Karl Bernhard Zoeppritz (22 October 1881 – 20 July 1908) was a German geophysicist who made important contributions to seismology, in particular the formulation of the Zoeppritz equations.

 These equations relate the amplitudes of P-waves and S-waves at each side of an interface, between two arbitrary elastic media, as a function of the angle of incidence and are largely used in reflection seismology for determining structure and properties of the subsurface.

 Early life

 Zoeppritz was born on 22 October 1881 in Mergelstetten, a small village several miles south of Heidenheim an der Brenz.
-He studied natural science and geology at the universities of Munich and Freiburg, finishing his education with a doctoral dissertation on the geology of part of the Swiss Alps in 1905, at the University of Freiburg.
-Following the completion of his doctorate, in the summer of 1906 in Karlsruhe, Zoeppritz passed the Oberlehrerexamen, a teaching certificate that allowed him to lecture at a university.
+He studied natural science and geology at the Ludwig-Maximilians-Universität München and the University of Freiburg, finishing his education with a doctoral dissertation on the geology of part of the Swiss Alps in 1905, at the University of Freiburg.
+Following the completion of his doctorate, in the summer of 1906 at the University of Karlsruhe, Zoeppritz passed the Oberlehrerexamen, a teaching certificate that allowed him to lecture at a university.